For best Lip Sync results:

 To use Image Lip Sync:

-- Add your image and audio to the Image Lip Sync Flow.
+Add your image and audio to the Flow.

-- The intensity of the audio will also affect the character’s expression.
+The intensity of the audio will affect the character’s expression.

 Video Lip Sync